 “Eye has not seen, nor ear heard, Nor have entered into the heart of man The things which God has prepared for those who love Him.”

 The Holy Spirit is the Spirit of truth.
-He will guide the Christian believer into all truth (John 16:13).
+He alone has the ability to guide the Christian believer into all truth (John 16:13).
 In the above passage the apostle says, “Now we have received, not the spirit of the world, but the Spirit who is from God…” Yes, that is the Spirit we have been given.
-But in this passage, there is a different reason altogether from what we were considering in Romans eight.
-This is a different ministry, a different purpose for God giving us His Spirit.
-Paul continues, “…that we might know the things that have been freely given to us by God.”
+But in this passage we are considering a different purpose altogether from what we have in Romans eight.
+This is a different ministry of the Spirit on our behalf.
+We know it is by Paul saying, “…that we might know the things that have been freely given to us by God.”
 Earlier in the passage He says, “But we speak the wisdom of God in a mystery, the hidden wisdom which God ordained before the ages for our glory.”
 When Paul speaks of the things which God has prepared for those who love Him, he immediately says, “But God has revealed them to us through His Spirit.”

-A progressive decline of dependence on the Spirit of God in revealing the truth of God’s word has taken place in the Christian dispensation.
-The Spirit of truth was to reveal to all believers the hidden wisdom which is for our glory.
+A noticeable decline (may we even say, absence) of prayerful dependence on the Spirit of God to reveal and teach the truth of God’s word has taken place in the Christian dispensation.
+The Spirit of truth was to reveal to all believers the hidden wisdom of God which is for our glory.
 He was to reveal the things which God has prepared for us, every believer possessing the mind of Christ.
-However, this declension, beginning in the early years of Protestantism, resulted from the systematic substitution of academia, scholarship, intellectualism, hermeneutics, genre analysis, research, historical studies, schools and seminaries, term papers and dissertations, general elitism, etc. – all the products of human wisdom substituting for the place and ministry of the Holy Spirit.
+However, in the early years of the dispensation, the overwhelming majority of so-called church fathers produced writings void of the Holy Spirit’s guidance.
+Then with Protestantism, we easily see the systematic substitution of academia, scholarship, intellectualism, hermeneutics, genre analysis, research, historical studies, schools and seminaries, term papers and dissertations, general elitism, etc. – all the products of human wisdom and prideful reputation replacing the place and ministry of the Holy Spirit.
+But Paul says in the passage above that it is the Holy Spirit who searches all things, yes, the deep things of God, because no one knows the things of God but the Spirit of God.
+But we settle for our own searches and efforts, our own human wisdom and scholarship.